 The Sun Gate does not require any additional permits and is a great way to walk some of the old Inca trails.
 There are a few narrow but short stairways, but handrails are available to assist.
 The vegetation and rock formations along the way make this 2-hour round-trip hike enjoyable.
 Once you are there, the view back to the ruins and Huayna Picchu is fabulous.
 Visiting the Sun Gate and the Inca Bridge in 2022 is currently not possible.

-Contact an Adventure Life Trip Planner if you need help deciding whether to add the extra hiking permit for Huayna Picchu or Machu Picchu Mountain, trying to decide between the two or an alternative hike.
+Contact an Adventure Life Trip Planner if you need help deciding whether to add the extra hiking permit for Huayna Picchu or Machu Picchu Mountain, trying to decide between the two or an alternative hike, such as the newly opened Huchuy Picchu.